 I’ve never appreciated my Sunday morning lie-ins more.

 I’m trying to stay positive, but this is more testing than I ever imagined.
+I can’t win.
+I’m making a daily choice between sleep and those things that make me happy.
 The week just gone was the most hectic week so far!
-Right now, I can’t help looking forward to working my last shift Christmas eve.
+I can’t help looking forward to working my last shift Christmas eve already.